RIVA 128: Architecture

-The RIVA 128 was one of the early AGP 2X parts, giving it some more marketing headroom by being on the forefront of interface technology.
+The RIVA 128 had an AGP 1X bus interface, whereas the ZX version of it was one of the early AGP 2X parts, giving it some more marketing headroom by being on the forefront of interface technology.
 The graphics processor was built around Intel's AGP specification targeting the Intel 440LX chipset for the Pentium II.
 Nvidia designed the RIVA 128 with a maximum memory capacity of 4 MiB because, at the time, this was the cost-optimal approach for a consumer 3D accelerator.
 This was the case partly because of the chip's capability to store textures in off-screen system RAM in both PCI or AGP configurations.